veebch/bbq/README.md

     python3 quotey.py

-To periodically run the script, set it as a [cronjob](https://opensource.com/article/17/11/how-use-cron-linux) or systemd
+To periodically run the script, set it as a [cronjob](https://opensource.com/article/17/11/how-use-cron-linux) or systemd.
+Systemd gives better control over restarts etc when the internet isn't playing nicely

 # Video